-Flag Indicator on the 2-pole circuit breakers is clearly marked with green OFF and red ON.
+Flag Indicator on the 2-pole circuit breaker is marked with green OFF and red ON.

 FTC 270 controllers are not sensitive to input power phase and have an operational voltage range of 100-240 VAC, 50/60 Hz with no modification necessary to the input power module.